Skip to content

 Since December 15, 2015, the unit has officially been called Sol again.
 The symbol was changed from S/. to S/.
 Existing banknotes and coins with the old designation "Nuevos Soles" remained valid.

-Everyday cash transactions in Peru mainly use coins for smaller amounts.
+Everyday cash transactions in Peru primarily use coins for smaller amounts.
 A common combination consists of 10, 20, and 50 Céntimos, as well as 1, 2, and 5 Sol.

 Value Material according to BCRP Diameter Weight Motif Note